phant0m2290/Learning/javascript.md

     key: "value"
 }

-key = "otherValue" // From now on someJson.key is "otherValue".
-Any code before this still sees someJson.key as "value", everything after this will see it as "otherValue"
+key = "other value" // From now on someJson.key is "other value".
+Any code before this still sees someJson.key as "value", everything after this will see it as "other value"
 ```

 ### Undefined and Null